Course Descriptions for HIST 1302

 Prerequisite: One of the following must be met: (1) DREA 0093 AND DWRI 0093; (2) English as a Second Language (ESOL) 0044 AND 0054; or (3) have met Texas Success Initiative (TSI) in Reading and Writing standards AND the college Writing score prerequisite requirement.

-Course Description: The history of the United States is surveyed from the Reconstruction era to the present day.
-The study includes social, economic, and political aspects of American life.
-The development of the United States as a world power is followed.
-A survey of the social, political, economic, cultural, and intellectual history of the United States from the Civil War/Reconstruction era to the present.
+Course Description: A survey of the social, political, economic, cultural, and intellectual history of the United States from the Civil War/Reconstruction era to the present.
 United States History II examines industrialization, immigration, world wars, the Great Depression, Cold War and post-Cold War eras.
 Themes that may be addressed in United States History II include: American culture, religion, civil and human rights, technological change, economic change, immigration and migration, urbanization and suburbanization, the expansion of the federal government, and the study of U.S. foreign policy.
 (3 Lec.)

 Coordinating Board Academic Approval Number 5401025125